 That's my Mum and Dad 👆

 Here I am, chasing a dream and passion.
-Delivering something of huge value to my clients, that is a great risk to both of us.
-If my equipment stops working or I am unable to perform I could ruin the documentation of one of the most important days in my client's life.
+Delivering something of huge value to you and your family is a great risk to both of us.
+If my equipment stops working or I am unable to perform, I could ruin the documentation of one of the most important days in your life.

-One of the most important parts of photographing a wedding is planing and preparation.
-I will always scout photograph locations beforehand, at the same time of day, so I can see where the light is falling, where the shadows are, where the best locations to pose the couple are and to determine how long it will take to get between the locations.
+One of the most important parts of photographing a wedding is planning and preparation.
+I will always scout photograph locations beforehand, at the same time of day, so I can see where the light is falling, where the shadows are, where the best locations, and how long it will take to get between the locations.
 I will also research what other photographers have done and use it as inspiration.

-Above is a photograph I took at Positano in 2015 on that massive European tour I mentioned earlier.
-Her name is Christine, we've been together since 2008.
+Above is a photograph I took at Positano in 2015 on a massive European tour.
+Her name is Christine.
+We've been together since 2008.
 She is the love of my life and an absolute saint of a person.
 Because of her amazingness, we travelled a great part of the world together.
-She is remarkably organised and loves an adventure.
-She is also the most photographed person I know, and very patient.
-You can thank her for my photography skills, with out her, whom would I have practiced on?
+She is remarkably organised and loves adventure.
+She is also the most photographed person I know and very patient.
+You can thank her for my photography skills; without her, whom would I have practised on?
 She knows her way around a camera now too, probably because it is all I talk about.

 Above is a photo from the first wedding I ever part documented.
-My cousin Chris married his now wife Kate.
-Their wedding photographer told me I wasn't allowed to take any photos at their ceremony because I didn't have silent shutter on my a7ii (I do now on both my a7iii's).
+My cousin Chris married his now-wife, Kate.
+Their wedding photographer told me I couldn't take any photos at their ceremony because I didn't have a silent shutter on my a7ii (I do now on both my a7iii's).
 I did not get any couple portraits of them either, as I felt out of place.
 But I did get lots of great party photos!

 Above is the third wedding I photographed for my friends Katie and Brenton.
-This time I invested in a new lens to capture the close-in emotional photos.
+This time I invested in a new lens to capture the close-in inspirational photos.
 I was not their main wedding photographer.
-This is where I met Lauren Campbell, a local Canberra wedding photographer.
-She is very talented, and a well known Canberra wedding photographer.
-Thank you Katie and Brenton.
+This wedding is where I met Lauren Campbell, a local Canberra wedding photographer.
+She is a very talented and well known Canberra wedding photographer.
+Thank you, Katie and Brenton.

-The fourth wedding I photographed was for my brother in-law Andrew and his now wife Katie.
-It was a midday ceremony in the peak of summer.
-As you can see the direct sunlight is very harsh and not so flattering.
-The ceremony and lunch was at Wildbrumby Schnapps Distillery in the Snowy Mountains.
-This was the first time I was the primary photographer, where I had the pleasure of capturing wedding portraits.
-Thank you Andrew and Katie.
+The fourth wedding I photographed was for my brother-in-law Andrew and his now-wife, Katie.
+It was a midday ceremony at the peak of summer.
+As you can see, the direct sunlight is very harsh and not so flattering.
+The ceremony and lunch were at Wildbrumby Schnapps Distillery in the Snowy Mountains.
+This wedding was the first time I was the primary photographer, where I had the pleasure of capturing wedding portraits.
+Thank you, Andrew and Katie.

 On 30th November 2019 was my first paid Canberra wedding photography gig, YAY!
 Piriestika and Ravnit's wedding consisted of pre-ceremony couple portraits at Lake Tuggeranong Park, then a small family ceremony and reception at their home in Southern Canberra.

 I honestly had the best time of my life.
-For the first time ever, I was shooting a real wedding.
-Real people were paying me real money, WOW!
+For the first time, I was shooting a real wedding.
+Real people were paying me actual money; WOW!
 I loved being apart of their lives and meeting everyone in their family, sharing a meal with them of delicious Fijian Indian food they made.

-When I left their home and got in my car I was pumping full of endorphins, literally peaking from dancing to Indian dance music whilst making photos.
+When I left their home and got in my car, I was pumping full of endorphins, literally peaking from dancing to Indian dance music whilst taking photos.

 I am pretty hard on myself when it comes to criticism, but it is the reason my photography is always improving.
-The photos you see on my website are a bench mark.
-The photos I make for you, will be better.
-Creative challenge is just one of the reasons why I love being a wedding photographer.
+The photos you see on my website are a benchmark.
+The photos I make for you will be better.
+The creative challenge is just one of the reasons why I love being a wedding photographer.